-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 8.3.A All Appropriate use of hand tools, machine tools and measuring instruments for fabrication and repair on board and ProficiencyApplication ofSafe workingpractices in theworkshopenvironmentSafety measures tobe taken to ensurea safe workingenvironment andfor using handtools, machinetools andmeasuringinstrumentsUse of hand tools,machine tools andmeasuringinstruments.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 8.3.A All Appropriate use of hand tools, machine tools and measuring instruments for fabrication and repair on board Application of Safe working practices in the workshop environment Safety measures to be taken to ensure a safe working environment and for using hand tools, machine tools and measuring instruments Use of hand tools, machine tools and measuring instruments.
 On a vessel of at least 1,000 HP, or in a laboratory or workshop, the candidate opens, cleans, inspects, and closes a lube oil or fuel oil purifier.
-The candidate: Performs a lockout/tagout procedure and informs the engine crew; Closes and secures all liquid inlet and outlet valves; Releases clamp from atop oil input/supply tube; Raises and withdraws input/supply tube to fully extracted position; Releases both frame clamps; Lifts up front end of bowl hood and pivots back to locked position; Carefully and slowly screws in locking bolt while rotating bowl slowly to line up and locate recess provided; Repeats for second locking bolt; Locates and removes bowl cover ring wrench from tool board Places bowl ring wrench level on bowl ring and gently drives wrench in clock-wise direction to loosen and un-screw ring; Lifts bowl ring and gently sets aside on soft surface; Locates and removes bowl cover-lifting tool from tool board; Places bowl cover-lifting tool around ring dam locking ring, lifts cover and places along-side bowl ring; Removes top disk and gently sets in cleaning fluid (diesel-oil) Firmly grasps distribution tube/disk stack, gently rocking and lifting to dislodge from bowl bottom: Continued on next page
+The candidate: Performs a lockout/tagout procedure and informs the engine crew; Closes and secures all liquid inlet and outlet valves; Releases clamp from atop oil input/supply tube; Raises and withdraws input/supply tube to fully extracted position; Releases both frame clamps; Lifts up front end of bowl hood and pivots back to locked position; Carefully and slowly screws in locking bolt while rotating bowl slowly to line up and locate recess provided; Repeats for second locking bolt; Locates and removes bowl cover ring wrench from tool board Places bowl ring wrench level on bowl ring and gently drives wrench in clock-wise direction to loosen and un-screw ring; Lifts bowl ring and gently sets aside on soft surface; Locates and removes bowl cover-lifting tool from tool board; Places bowl cover-lifting tool around ring dam locking ring, lifts cover and places along-side bowl ring; Removes top disk and gently sets in cleaning fluid (diesel-oil) Firmly grasps distribution tube/disk stack, gently rocking and lifting to dislodge from bowl bottom; Continued on next page

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 8.3.A Continued from previous page Cont'd 16.
-Removes distribution tube/disk stack and places on wood stand placed in bottom of cleaning solution receptacle; 1100 17.
-Removes accumulated sludge from top disk surfaces and wipes down to remove all traces of cleaning solution; 18.
-Either singularly or as a stack lifts all disks from distribution tube and inverts in cleaning solution; 19.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 8.3.A Continued from previous page Cont'd All 16.
+Removes distribution tube/disk stack and places on wood stand placed in bottom of cleaning solution receptacle; 1111 17.
+Removes accumulated sludge from top disk surfaces and wipes down to remove all traces of cleaning solution; Either singularly or as a stack lifts all disks from distribution tube and inverts in cleaning solution; 19.
 Wipes out bowl with lint-free rag; 20.
 Cleans sludge deposits from distribution tube and wipes cleaning solution residue from all surfaces; 21.
 Firmly replaces distribution tube in center of bowl bottom and locks onto locating pin; 22.
 Uses stiff-bristled brush to remove accumulated sludge from each disk, beginning with "bottom" disk, then wiping off disk surfaces to remove cleaning solution; 23.
 Places "bottom disk" over distribution tube; 24.
 Consecutively cleans and places each numbered intermediate disk until all disks have been cleaned and installed; 25.
 With all intermediate disks in place, positions cleaned top disk onto disk stack; 26.
 Checks bowl cover gasket for resilience, chipping, or fraying replacing as necessary; 27.
 Wipes off underside of bowl cover; Continued on next page